Aditya-rajput200/Aditya-rajput200/README.md

-# 👋 Hi, I’m Aditya Rajput
+# 👋 Hi, I’m Aditya Singh Rajput

 ## 👀 About Me:
 I'm a passionate Full Stack Developer with a keen interest in Blockchain Technology.
 I thrive on solving complex problems and am always eager to learn new technologies.
 With a strong foundation in the MERN stack and a growing expertise in Web3, I'm on a continuous journey of building innovative and impactful solutions.